 Discount also available for students 18 years and over

 Please contact me to set up an initial consultation.

 Clients are welcome to attend therapy at My Time to Heal via their Private Medical Health Insurance.
 It is possible that you can fund some, or all, of your sessions through your policy.
 However, please note that Fees differ significantly from those who are self-funding.

-I am currently recognised by several medical insurers including: Aetna, Aviva, AXA PPP, Cigna, The Exeter, Freedom Health, Healix Health Services, Vitality Health and WPA, therefore if you would like to fund your therapy through your health insurance, then please read the Terms and Conditions for more information on how to access therapy via your Health Insurance provider or contact me, I'll be happy to help.
+I am currently recognised by several medical insurers including: Aetna, Aviva, AXA PPP, Cigna, The Exeter, Freedom Health, Healix Health Services, National Friendly, Vitality Health and WPA, therefore if you would like to fund your therapy through your health insurance, then please read the Terms and Conditions for more information on how to access therapy via your Health Insurance provider or contact me, I'll be happy to help.

 My Time To Heal accepts various payment methods for your convenience.
 The preferred option is via Bank Transfer but you may also pay by Cash, or using your credit or debit card.
 Fees must be paid prior to the start of each session.

 The session time you are allocated is kept free just for you and therefore if you need to cancel or change your appointment, at least 48 hours notice is required to avoid being charged for the missed session**